timescale/docs.timescale.com-content/migrate-from-postgresql.md

 #### Convenient method

-This method auto-generates indexes on `new_table` when it is created so that when we convert it to a hypertable in the next step, we don't have to make them ourselves.
-It avoids a step, but is much slower than the optimal method.
+This method recreates `old_table` indexes on `new_table` when it is created so that when we convert it to a hypertable in the next step, we don't have to make them ourselves.
+It avoids a step, but slows down the data transfer due to the need to update the indexes for each migrated row.

 ```sql
 CREATE TABLE new_table (LIKE old_table INCLUDING DEFAULTS INCLUDING CONSTRAINTS INCLUDING INDEXES);